moov-io/customers/docs/README.md

 #### Account Validation

-In order to use a new account for ACH transactions, it will need to be validated.
-Moov Customers supports following strategies that can be used for account validation:
+In order to use an account for ACH transactions, it will need to be validated.
+This is to ensure access and authorization to the financial instrument.
+Customers supports following strategies that can be used for account validation:

-* micro-deposits - typically two deposits of less than $0.50 are transferred to customer's bank account and then customer providing deposits amounts as verification
+* micro-deposits - two deposits of less than $0.50 (and an optional withdraw) are transferred to customer's bank account and then customer providing deposits amounts as verification
 * instant - some vendors like Plaid, MX, Yodelee provide the ability to verify customer's bank account instantly using their online banking credentials

 See more information on [how account validation strategies work](./account-validation.md).